 4428 Friedmann Hall

-I am interested in the history of central Europe from the fifteenth to eighteenth centuries, especially the lands of the Holy Roman Empire, as an important area of encounter between different languages, religions, culture and societies.
-An interest in cities led me to my current research focus on Prague, a bilingual and multi-confessional community which was faced in the sixteenth and early seventeenth centuries with the the dual challenges of political centralization and religion reform, and became an important Habsburg residential city.
+I am interested in the history of central Europe from the fifteenth to seventeenth centuries, especially the lands of the Holy Roman Empire, which has been an important region of encounter between different languages, cultures, and societies.
+An interest in cities led me to my continuing research focus on the Prague cities, bilingual and multi-confessional communities, which, in the sixteenth and early seventeenth centuries, faced the dual challenges of political centralization and religious reform, and became an important Habsburg residential city and cultural center.

 Material Culture and Daily Life in the New City of Prague in the Age of Rudolf II (Krems: Medium Aevum Quotidianum, 1997)

-"Wer besaß die Kirchen und Klstöer in Prage vor dem Dreibjährigen Krieg," Konfessionelle Pluralität als Herausforderung.
+"Wer besaß die Kirchen und Klöster in Prag vor dem Dreißjährigen Krieg," Konfessionelle Pluralität als Herausforderung.
 Koexistenz und Konflikt im Spätmittelalter und Früher Neuzeit, Hrsg. von Joachim Bahlcke, Karen Lambrecht & Hans-Christian Maner (Leiziger Universitätsverlag, 2006)

 "The Reformation in Bohemia and Poland," A Companion to the Reformation World, ed.
 R. Po-chia Hsia (Oxford: Blackwell Publishing, 2004), 185-204

-I am a member of the American Historical Association, the World History Association, the Sixteenth Century Studies Conference, the German Studies Association, and the International Society for the Study of Material Culture of the Middle Ages.
+I am a member of the American Historical Association, the World History Association, the Sixteenth Century Studies Conference, and the German Studies Association.